colton615-coder/life-in-sync/PRD.md

 # Habit Tracker PRD

 A visual habit tracking application where users set daily goals (like drinking 8 glasses of water) and tap interactive icons throughout the day to mark progress, with celebration animations upon completion to reinforce positive behavior.
+The app features a global completion tracking system that separates completed items from active items across all modules, enabling rich analytics and data-driven insights.

 **Experience Qualities**:
 1. **Satisfying** - Each tap provides immediate visual feedback with icons filling up, creating a dopamine-rewarding experience
 2. **Motivating** - Visual progress bars and celebration animations encourage users to complete their daily goals
 3. **Simple** - No complex menus or settings—just set a goal, tap throughout the day, and watch progress

-**Complexity Level**: Light Application (focused feature set with visual feedback and daily state tracking)
+**Complexity Level**: Light Application (focused feature set with visual feedback, daily state tracking, and cross-module completion analytics)
-  - Single-purpose habit tracking tool with visual icon-based progress, celebration animations, and daily completion history
+  - Habit tracking tool with visual icon-based progress, celebration animations, daily completion history, and a global completion tracking system for analytics across all modules

 ## Essential Features